What Steve Eats

 Carrots, perhaps one of the most common vegetables, are known for their orange color and sweet, slightly earthy flavor.
 They're packed with nutrients, including vitamin A, which is what makes them so good for our eyesight.
 Though they're also a good source of vitamin C, potassium, and fiber.
 I grow them in my garden every year without fail.

-Asparagus, on the other hand, is a classic spring vegetable with a green, spear-like shape and a bitter flavor and tender texture.
+Asparagus, on the other hand, is a classic spring vegetable with a green, spear-like shape, a bitter flavor, and a tender texture.
 It is a good source of vitamins K and C, as well as folate.
 And yes, asparagus likely will make your pee smell funky.
 But who cares?

 asparagus, carrots, lemon and other ingredients for the recipe